Partners & projects

 Your Legal Rights is a project of CLEO (Community Legal Education Ontario / Éducation juridique communautaire Ontario) and is funded by the Law Foundation of Ontario.
+While financially supported by The Law Foundation of Ontario, CLEO is solely responsible for all content.

 Your Legal Rights has been developed in technical partnership with Agentic Communications.